JetBrains/intellij-sdk-docs/tutorials/live_templates/template_support.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This tutorial is based on the IntelliJ Platform code sample [`live_templates`](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/live_templates).
+This tutorial is based on the SDK code sample [`live_templates`](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/live_templates).

 * bullet
 {:toc}